 Pre-process the optical and microwave data using multiple cloud masking routines for the optical imagery and multi temporal filtering for the microwave images, as well as orbit corrections and bare soil mitigation from multi polarization derivatives.

-Define on a regional level the relationships between the different vegetation signals from both the optical and microwave domain.
+Define a relationship between the different vegetation signals derived from both the optical and microwave domain.

 For each field, build the temporal vegetation signal based on a dynamic weighting of each signal.

-Redistribute for each day the derived temporal signal on each field pixel based on a different dynamic spatial weighting.
+Redistribute for each day the derived temporal signal on each field pixel based on a different dynamic spatial weighting, generating the biomass maps.

 Optical vegetation signal (NDVI)